TeachBooks/mirror_mude_book/book/propagation_uncertainty/00b_MultivariateNormal.md

 ### Tool to play with bivariate normal PDF

-In this small demo you can create plots of the bivariate normal PDF, including a scatter plot of generated realizations, where you can play with the values of standard deviations and correlation coefficient.
-Adjust the values in the sliders to the right and see how the results changes.
+In this small demo you can create plots of the bivariate normal PDF, including a scatter plot of generated realizations, where you can play with the values of the means, standard deviations and correlation coefficient.
+Adjust the values in the sliders to the right and observe how the results changes.

 <iframe src="elements/element_2D_Gaussian.html" width="900" height="300" frameborder="0"></iframe>